The politicians on this list stay fit themselves and help their constituents learn the value of a healthy and active lifestyle.

 Samir Becic expressed why it is so important for politicians to stay fit: “America’s leading politicians are in the public eye and have access to other powerful decision makers.
-They can and should use their unique position to help stop the obesity epidemic that is plaguing our country and directly compromising our status as the leading nation in the world.
+They can and should use their unique position to help stop the obesity epidemic in our country.
 The men and woman on this list deserve recognition because they are great ambassadors for a healthy lifestyle and they lead by example.”

 HFR team, together with its founder Samir Becic, are the first in the county to do in-depth research about the fitness of presidential candidates, top fittest senators, governors, mayors and congresspeople.

 Our methodology for creating the list is as follows: We first researched all the available data on hundreds of American politicians, taking into account fitness level, nutritional habits, age, their own medical issues and how they coped with them, and involvement and promotion of healthy lifestyle.
 Then, we did more extensive research to narrow it down to the final candidates.
 We used a combination of interviews, internet, library, industry literature, and HFR founder Samir Becic’s knowledge of over 20 years in athletics coupled with his recognition as one of the country’s leading health and fitness experts.

 Paul Ryan is at the height of his political career and at the top of our list of fittest American politicians.
 An avid athlete since his youth, when he played basketball, soccer, skied and hiked, Ryan stays active even now as Speaker of the House.